 Alcoholism is a rampant problem globally.
 According to the National Institute of Health data, 14.4 million adults in America struggle with this condition.
 WHO reports that 3.3 million people die due to alcohol abuse globally every year.
 Going by these statistics, the odds that one would end up dating an alcoholic are substantial.

+If your partner has started showcasing problematic signs and you’re wondering if you’re dating an alcoholic, the first step is to diagnose the problem.
+Only when you are sure that there is a problem can you work on fixing it.
 Since alcoholism is a progressive condition, looking out for early warning signs can help you deal with this situation better.
 You can be better equipped to support your partner’s recovery too.

 1. All their plans involve drinking

-However, what separates this from alcohol addiction is that the affected person will find a way to drink even during events or activities that don’t merit alcohol use.
+What separates this from alcohol addiction is that the affected person will find a way to drink even during events or activities that don’t merit alcohol use.
 For example, if they bring beer cans on a hike, sporting events or a pottery class that you’re attending together, you have every reason to be worried.

 Even more so, if there is a hip flask tucked in their jacket or coat for easy access at all times.